 We have about a hundred publications on there.
 It’s not individual journalists, but the tip inboxes for the media outlets.

-"I think the best way is that it's a really simple way of filling in the blanks and pitching your story to for the leading journalists."
+"I think the best way [to describe it] is it's a really simple way of filling in the blanks and pitching your story to for the leading journalists."

 Do you know how many people have used it over the years?